lanl/Architector/README.md

     # To run multiple searches if something is failing.
     # Dump all possible intermediate xtb calculations to separate ASE database
     "dump_ase_atoms": False, # or True
+    "save_trajectories": False, # If True, dump trajectory to database.
+    "save_first_n":1, # Number of initial trajectory steps to save to json database in addition to the relaxed
+    # structures.
     "ase_atoms_db_name": 'architector_ase_db_{uid}.json', # Possible to name the databse filename
     # Will default to a "uid" included name.
     "temp_prefix":"/tmp/", # Default here - for MPI running on HPC suggested /scratch/$USER/